jimblizzard/azure-dev-day-github-devops-lab/README.md

 ## Extra credit
 Update the workflow to do a slot swap, and swap the production and pre-prod slots, then in the source code make a change to the website.
 Here's the basic outline:

-1. Note: to return to the lightweight web-based editor in GitHub, make sure you're on the **<> Code** tab, then press the period key on your keyboard.
+1. Remember: to return to the lightweight web-based editor in GitHub, make sure you're on the **<> Code** tab, then press the **period** key on your keyboard.
 (You could also replace ".com" in the URL with ".dev" and vice-versa to switch views.)
 1. Add new job to the end of the workflow.
 Be sure to add "needs: FunctionalTests" to make sure it runs after the FunctionalTests job completes.
 1. Add a login to Azure action
 1. Add a swap slots action (you'll need to use the Azure CLI to run the command).